hoppet-code/hoppet/benchmarking/test_acc_2025/README.md

 the v2 release of hoppet.
-The datafiles for the actual precision and timing results are to be found at https://github.com/hoppet-code/2025-prec-and-timing
+The datafiles for the actual precision and timing results are to be found at https://github.com/hoppet-code/2025-prec-and-timing For some plotting scripts, this is assumed to be in the which is assumed to be in the `../../../2025-prec-and-timing/` directory.

 ## Scripts for generating results